xianlinbox/daily_practise/aws-solution-architect/compute.md

 - use aggregate data, 18% health report is count healthy.
 - TCP health check: build connection in 10s
 - HTTP/HTTPS health check: build connection within 4s, then return http code in 2s.
 - HTTPS health checks don't validate SSL/TLS certificates, so checks don't fail if a certificate is invalid or expired.
+Route 53 health checkers are outside the VPC. so must have a public IP.

 Hybrid DNS:
 Resolver Rules: